-Trish dropped the gun and profusely trembled.
-Han jogged over to her and kept her emotions grounded.
-He did not bother to thank her for saving his life, for her well being was a priority.
+She dropped the gun and profusely trembled.
+Han jogged over to her.
+Her well-being was a priority.

 "It's all right, Trish.
 Come on, stay with me," Han calmly said.

-"I've never touched a gun in my life until now," she said, but nervously massaged her brow.
+"I've never touched a gun in my life until today."
+She massaged her temples

-"Trish, please, you did what you had to do," he said, and gently grasped her hands.
+"You did what you had to do.
+Thank you for saving my life," he said, and gently grasped her hands.
 "Where is your father?"

-"Uh-in the clubhouse," she answered.
-As she looked directly into his eyes, her trembling ceased.
+"He's downstairs, and he's hurt," she answered.
+When she looked directly into his eyes, her trembling ceased.

 "Like I said, I'll be fine," he weakly said.

-"You'd better be," she said.
-"We've still got catching up to do."
+"You'd better be, we've still got catching up to do," she said.

-"Yeah, we do," Isaak smiled.
-With slightly blurred vision Isaak noticed the young Chinese man beside her and made a quick assumption.
+"Yeah, we sure do," Isaak smiled.
+With slightly blurred vision Isaak noticed the young Chinese man beside her and quickly assumed.
 "So this must be Han Sing."

-"You're the one that's been causing all this trouble, huh?"
-He joked.
+"Yeah, you're the one that's been causing all this trouble," He joked.
 "Let me shake your hand."